jen-tang/pixel_tracker/README.md

 ## Data Model

-The application will store Users, Categories, and Items
+The application will store Users and Items

-* users can have multiple categories (via references)
+* users can have multiple items (via references)
-* each category can have multiple items (by embedding)
+* each category can have multiple categories (by embedding)

 An Example User: